CjKhaled/UFmyMusic/README.md

 A surplus of files that the client could send has no effect on the DIFF or PULL service.
 The server simply just checks if the client does **not** have what the server currently contains.

 The server determines this by first checking the filename.
 If they are the same, it will then compare the hash of the file contents.

+This will rewrite files, so be cautious you don't have a file with the same name as the server, but with content you want saved.